Silk: Medicine

 A special manufacturing process removes the outer sericin coating of the silk, which makes it suitable as non-absorbable surgical sutures.
-This process has also recently led to the introduction of specialist silk underclothing, which has been used for skin conditions including eczema.
-New uses and manufacturing techniques have been found for silk for making everything from disposable cups to drug delivery systems and holograms.
+Sometimes wearing silk is suggested for people with atopic dermatitis but, even though it is safe for the skin, it does not improve symptoms of the condition.

 Biomaterial

 Silk began to serve as a biomedical material for sutures in surgeries as early as the second century CE.
 In the past 30 years, it has been widely studied and used as a biomaterial due to its mechanical strength, biocompatibility, tunable degradation rate, ease to load cellular growth factors (for example, BMP-2), and its ability to be processed into several other formats such as films, gels, particles, and scaffolds.
 Silks from Bombyx mori, a kind of cultivated silkworm, are the most widely investigated silks.

-Silks derived from Bombyx mori are generally made of two parts: the silk fibroin fiber which contains a light chain of 25kDa and a heavy chain of 350kDa (or 390kDa) linked by a single disulfide bond and a glue-like protein, sericin, comprising 25 to 30 percentage by weight.
+Silks derived from Bombyx mori are generally made of two parts: the silk fibroin fiber which contains a light chain of 25 kDa and a heavy chain of 350 kDa (or 390 kDa) linked by a single disulfide bond and a glue-like protein, sericin, comprising 25 to 30 percentage by weight.
 Silk fibroin contains hydrophobic beta sheet blocks, interrupted by small hydrophilic groups.
-And the beta-sheets contribute much to the high mechanical strength of silk fibers, which achieves 740 MPa, tens of times that of poly(lactic acid) and hundreds of times that of collagen.
+The beta-sheets contribute much to the high mechanical strength of silk fibers, which achieves 740 MPa, tens of times that of poly(lactic acid) and hundreds of times that of collagen.
 This impressive mechanical strength has made silk fibroin very competitive for applications in biomaterials.
 Indeed, silk fibers have found their way into tendon tissue engineering, where mechanical properties matter greatly.
 In addition, mechanical properties of silks from various kinds of silkworms vary widely, which provides more choices for their use in tissue engineering.